 - During drop off, please follow signage posted on the tables.
 There will be areas to drop off and pick up allergy-friendly treats!

-- When it’s time for cookie pick up, please line up, maintaining proper distance, and follow the tables.
+- When it’s time for cookie pick up, please line up and follow the tables.
 Grab whichever treats you wish to take home with you.

 100 Best Holiday Cookie Recipes for Hosting a Cookie Exchange